gshipley/enterprise_training/AdminTraining.md

 	# openssl genrsa -out /etc/openshift/server_priv.pem 2048
 	# openssl rsa -in /etc/openshift/server_priv.pem -pubout > /etc/openshift/server_pub.pem

 We also need to generate a ssh key pair that will allow communication between the broker host and any nodes that you have configured.
-Remember, the broker host is the dirctor of communications and the node hosts actually contain all of the application gears that your users create.
+Remember, the broker host is the director of communications and the node hosts actually contain all of the application gears that your users create.
 In order to generate this SSH keypair, perform the following commands:

 	# ssh-keygen -t rsa -b 2048 -f ~/.ssh/rsync_id_rsa

+Just press enter for the password.

 	# cp ~/.ssh/rsync_id_rsa* /etc/openshift/

 In a later lab that covers configuration of the node hosts, we will copy this newly created key to each node host.

 ##**Configure SELinux Variables and set proper contexts**

-SELinux has several variablea that we want to ensure is set correctly.
+SELinux has several variables that we want to ensure is set correctly.
 These variables include the following:

 | Variable Name | Description|